hoxo-m/deltatest/README.md

 which assumes that data points are independent and identically distributed (i.i.d.).
 Specifically, a single user can generate multiple page-views, and each user may have a different probability of clicking.
-As a result, the data may exhibit within-user correlation, thereby violating the i.i.d. assumption.
+Consequently, the data may exhibit within-user correlation, thereby violating the i.i.d. assumption.

 When the standard Z-test is applied to such correlated data, the